open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 If a repository doesn't provide you with a pull request template, you need to have these in your pull request form:

-- **A descriptive title**: A descriptive title would help maintainers and other contributors gain an idea of what your contribution is. <br>
+- **A descriptive title**: A descriptive title would help maintainers and other contributors gain an idea of what your contribution is. <br/>
   Consider using the following method to write your title: `type: brief description of your contribution`.
 For example, `fix: color contrast issue on the navbar`, `feat: create a warning button`, etc.

 - **A clear description of your pull request**: Describe your pull request clearly.
 Consider explaining your changes, thoughts behind the solution, etc. A clear description gives maintainers and other contributors insight into the details of your changes.
 Here is [an example of a clear description in a pull request](https://github.com/open-sauced/intro/pull/10).